alexhunsley/swift-interpose/README.md

    }
 ```

-With Interpose you can just drop in `__interpose` and a dummy will be created automatically, which will print out the action when sent:
+With Interpose you can just drop in `__iPrint` and a dummy will be created automatically, which will print out the action when sent:

 ```
-   doSomething(actionHandler: __interpose)
+   doSomething(actionHandler: __iPrint)
 ```

 ## Spies